eonofrey/taxi_ride_analysis/README.md

 ## Random Forest

 Thankfully, a random forest can handle non-normally distributed variables.
-I again dropped euclidian and manhattan distance from the training data as these don’t add much information past Haversine distance and then fit a random forest on the data.
+I again dropped Euclidian and Manhattan distance variables from the training data as these don’t add much information past Haversine distance and then fit a random forest on the data.
 After some quick playing around with the tuning parameters I settled on 100 estimators and a max depth of 30.

 The result was an RMSE of $3.63 for the prediction of the validation data.
 This significantly outperformed the linear regression model and is far below the competition’s baseline model.